Buy Wisconsin Fruit Trees, Nut Tree, Grape Vines, Shade Tree, Flowering Tree, Bamboo Plants and Berry Bushes

 The Medlar fruit is the most cold hardy fruit tree that can be grown in all parts of the U.S. And Medlar fruits have been grown in Wisconsin backyard plantings that produce the fruit of the Medlar as a winter fruit tree.
 The Nikita's Gift persimmon tree is cold hardy in WI and produces a tasty, medium size, orange, persimmon that ripens in the fall.

 American black walnut trees produce tasty walnut kernels during the fall, and the walnut wood is very valuable and expensive to use in furniture production.
 White walnut trees are also called the 'Butternut', and can produce delicious nuts in the Fall.
 The Shagbark hickory nut tree is a favorite nut of wildlife animals, and the wood of the Shagbark hickory trees is used in smoking meats and in smoking poultry to give it that unique hickory flavor.
 Hickory tree nut kernels are difficult to pick out, but the kernels make a tasty hickory fudge that is delicious to eat.
 Many cultivars of wine grapes can be grown in Wisconsin, and the Concord grape and Niagara grapes contain lots of sugar and can be eaten fresh or made into grape jelly or grape juice.
+The Chinese chestnut trees and the American chestnut trees that are both blight resistant grow well even in zone 3 and are heavy producers of big chestnut crops.

 Latham raspberry plants form sweet red raspberries and Boyne raspberry plants are very productive also.
 The New York, Heritage, red raspberry bush is very productive and the Heritage raspberries ripen in the Fall.